Ada-Developers-Academy/cs-fun-interview-practice/03/arr-to-bst.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `arr_to_bst` in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `arr_to_bst` in enough detail that another developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

+As you write your steps, keep the following guidelines in mind:
+* We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
-For example, 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+    * For example: 1.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
+* The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
+    * As such, they should not include code syntax in the description.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder

 Write the logical steps here.

 ##### !end-placeholder
+##### !explanation

+Example steps:

+1. If the input `arr` is empty, return `None`.
+2. Find the middle element of `arr`.
+3. Create a node holding the value at the middle of `arr`, this is the head of the BST
+4. To create the left and right branches of the BST:
+    - Left:
+        1. Create a list that contains the values of `arr` from index 0 through the index _before_ the middle element used for the head (all the values that are smaller than `arr`'s middle value that we used in the head node).
+        2. Assign the left node of the new BST head to the result of recursively calling `arr_to_bst` passing in the list created in the previous step for the input `arr`.
+    - Right:
+        1. Create a list that contains all the values that are larger than `arr`'s middle value that we used in the head node (all the values in `arr` that are to the right of the middle index we used when creating the head node).
+        2. Assign the right node of the new BST head to the result of recursively calling `arr_to_bst` passing in the list created in the previous step for the input `arr`.
+5. Return the new head node.

+##### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->